 This is a malicious software which takes control of your business’ website or even the computers in your office, allowing hackers to access all your company’s private information.

 If Google believes that your site is infected with malware, it will blacklist said site.
 The first page of a Google search attracts 95% of search traffic.
-If your site is blacklisted by Google it’ll render any online assets e.g. website, social media profiles, you’ve optimised to appear on the first page of a Google search for your venture’s name useless, as they won’t be seen by your target consumer.
+If Google blacklists your site, it’ll render any online assets e.g. website, social media profiles, you’ve optimised to appear on the first page of a Google search for your venture’s name useless, as they won’t be seen by your target consumer.

 Therefore, you need to secure your company’s website and other online assets against cyber-breaches, in order to safeguard your reputation online.
 We suggest that you: